clinx/clinx.github.io/JAVA/index.md

 layout: default
 ---

-{% for post in site.categories.JAVA %}
+{% for post in site.categories.java %}
             <li>
                 <h2>
                     <a href="{{ post.url }}">{{ post.title }}</a>